Estimated reading time: 11 minutes

 Even an exposure of 20 seconds, using a wide-angle lens, will reveal that the Earth is turning by recording the stars as short trails.
 If you want them to look more like points of light, then could mount your camera on an equatorial telescope mount with a motor drive, or one of the dedicated driven camera mounts such as the AstroTrac.
 Otherwise, keep the exposures to just 10 or 15 seconds long.

 When I tried this set-up for the January Quadrantids, I was surprised how many meteors I had captured.
-The fact I left the set-up to work unattended meant that I had to scan through hundreds of images on my computer to spot the meteors, ignoring any aircraft trails or satellites that had been photographed.
+The fact I left the set-up to work unattended meant that I had to scan through hundreds of images on my computer to spot the meteors.
 I was still finding some of the fainter meteors a few days later!
+However, while doing so, it is important to look out for imposters – streaks of light that are not meteors but which are caused by aircraft trails or orbiting satellites.

 Related: How to observe meteors